official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 of heart or change of regime.
 Because he had so frequently broken his word, disregarded UN resolutions and refused to comply with the inspectors, we knew

-299 Minute Goldsmith to Prime Minister, 7 March 2003, ‘Iraq: Resolution 1441’.
+[^299]: Minute Goldsmith to Prime Minister, 7 March 2003, ‘Iraq: Resolution 1441’.
-300 Inquiry request for a written statement, 13 December 2010, Q4, page 2.
+[^300]: Inquiry request for a written statement, 13 December 2010, Q4, page 2.

 358

-The Report of the Iraq Inquirythe wording of the resolution had to be unequivocal: he had to co‑operate fully and unconditionally.
+the wording of the resolution had to be unequivocal: he had to co‑operate fully and unconditionally.
 The stress on co‑operation was deliberate.
 His concealment activity was again very clear and had been further demonstrated by his treatment of his son‑in‑law who had revealed his intentions, been lured back to Iraq and executed.